Inventory, lb : 0

 Lion’s Mane mushrooms have a very meaty texture and can be served as a compliment to meat dishes or in pastas.
 Cook in butter to intensify the flavor of lobster or crab.
 This mild mushroom easily picks up the flavors of whatever is being cooked.
 Sautee in garlic, white wine and parsley or add to stir fries in place of tofu or meat.
 The Lion’s Mane mushroom can be the main component of the meal or served instead of or alongside meat or fish.

-The variety Lion’s Mane mushroom found in Japan and Vietnam there is cultivated for medicinal use to repair damaged nerves.
-Research has shown that the Lion's Mane contains natural properties known as erinacines, which may promote nerve growth.
-In China and Japan, the mushroom is dried and is sometimes combined with Lingzhi mushrooms to make a tonic for gastric ulcers or for treating poor digestion.
+In China and Japan, the Lion's Mane mushroom is used for medicinal purposes.
+The mushroom is dried and sometimes combined with Lingzhi mushrooms to make a tonic for gastric ulcers or for treating poor digestion.

 The Lion’s Mane mushroom is said to be native to North America, specifically the southeast, and Europe.
 Growing in temperate climates on hardwood trees, the mushroom also known as the Monkey’s Head or Pom Pom Blanc can also be found growing in China, Japan and Korea.
 It dates back several hundreds of years in these Asian countries.
 The Japanese term is Yamabushi-take, and its Chinese name is Shishigashida.